 Chiara required a visual interface to allow user testers to chat seamlessly and our team to experiment more quickly with different approaches.
 We chose for a web-based service called Kommunicate, which easily integrates with Dialogflow and provides some standard User Interface components – links, buttons, cards.

-In line with our Human-centred design approach, testing the chatbot with families is fundamental, so we can understand how it works under expected scenarios and test how it works in real scenarios.
+In line with Helix Centre's Human-Centred Design approach, testing the chatbot with families is fundamental, so we can understand how it works under expected scenarios and test how it works in real scenarios.

 We defined the things that we wanted to discuss with families.
 In our case, we tested:

 - Chatbot personality: How well does Chiara express itself with language?

 - Chatbot Capabilities: How fitting are Chiara's suggestions to the user?
 To which extent are Chiara's resources appropriate to the user and their context?

 At Helix, we run internal testing to get initial feedback on the user experience and tech system.
 Additionally, we planned two cycles of user testing with families, both apart of two weeks.
 This would have allowed us to improve the first version of the chatbot and test again.
 Unfortunately, when testing in end-of-life care not everything goes as planned.